MyPoolin

 Mypoolin is a mobile peer-to-peer and group payment application.
 Their software allows the settling of debts and group-expenditure for events and activities.

 The software utilizes Unified Payment Interface of India to collect and settle daily expenses with friends.
 Users can also plan and pay together for group-gifting, movies, vacations, concerts, events, and parties.

 Service

 Mypoolin is a mobile payment provider that lets its users transfer money to other users via their mobile number.
 A user can create an account by verifying an OTP code which is sent to his mobile phone.
 It also allows the users to track their friends’ activities on the app.

 History

-Mypoolin was founded by Rohit Taneja (IIT Delhi) and Ankit Singh (FMS Delhi) in 2014 as a medium to aggregate money for various purposes in a hassle free and quick manner.
+Mypoolin was founded by Rohit Taneja (IIT Delhi) and Ankit Singh (FMS Delhi) in 2014 as a medium to aggregate money for various purposes.
 Prior to the mobile app launch, Mypoolin was initially launched as a web application.

 Funding

 Mypoolin has been seed funded by angel investors.
 As winners of the QPrize 2015, Mypoolin jointly received an additional funding of $250,000 from Qualcomm Ventures.